 Most women grew up using pads or tampons for their periods.
 But there are menstrual products available now that you might not have heard of.
-We spoke with Dr. Monica Svets, OB-GYN at the Cleveland Clinic in Ohio, to learn the latest.
+We spoke with Dr. Monica Svets, OB-GYN at the Cleveland Clinic, to learn the latest.

 How do you use a menstrual cup?